|Based in||British Virgin Islands|

-- IPVanish handed over logs to the FBI for a criminal investigation (details in the IPVanish review).
+- IPVanish provided logs to the FBI for a criminal investigation (see the details in our IPVanish review).

-- PureVPN also provided government agents with data logs for a criminal case (see the PureVPN review for more info).
+- PureVPN also provided logs to authorities for a criminal investigation (see the PureVPN review for more info).

-But back to ExpressVPN.
-First, we will take an in-depth look at ExpressVPN’s policies, then we’ll cover the real-world cases that verified these policies.
+So let’s get back to ExpressVPN.
+First, we will take a close look at ExpressVPN’s policies, then we’ll cover the real-world cases that verified these policies.